This page contains information for allied health professionals on professional development, research and useful resources.

 We recognise the importance of research and are committed to building research capacity in our allied health practitioners.

 We support several initiatives that support allied health engagement in research, including:

 The Office of the Chief Allied Health Office is a member of the ACT Health Allied Health Research Network.
 This Network includes membership from a variety of allied health professional groups including the ACT Health Office of Research and is led by Canberra Health Services.

-The role of this Network includes helping to build research culture, capability and capacity across all allied health professions within ACT Health, Canberra Health Services and Calvary Public Hospital Bruce.
+The role of this Network includes helping to build research culture, capability and capacity across all allied health professions within ACT Health, and Canberra Health Services.